Spaces Available: 4 Spaces Available

 Closest Airport: Ted Stevens Anchorage International Airport ANC

 Participants will arrive on Wednesday, August 31 to be ready to fly to Lake Iliamna on September 1.
 We will land back in Anchorage in the late afternoon on Thursday, September 7.
-Tom will take a red-eye flight out of Anchorage that night.
+Tom and Cree will take a red-eye flight out of Anchorage that night.

 Recommended camera gear: